rtCamp/Frappe-Manager/docs/reference/configuration.md

 **Change via:** `fm tools disable BENCH/SITE`.
 The same command without a site part addresses the bench and starts or stops the containers instead.

 A site with no route carries no `location ^~ /adminer/` in its server block at all, so the request falls through to Frappe.
-That is a reduction rather than a second lock: every hostname reaches the same container pair, so a per-site password would be a bypass, which is why `fm auth` refuses a site part for `--protect tools`.
+That is a reduction rather than a second lock: every hostname reaches the same container pair, so a per-site password would be a bypass, which is why `fm auth` refuses a site part for `--tools`.

 !!! warning "Stored in plaintext"
     The password is stored unencrypted in the TOML file, and basic auth sends it base64-encoded on every request.
 Restrict file permissions and only enable a surface on a bench with TLS: